openshift/cluster-version-operator/docs/dev/clusteroperator.md

 Of note, in the docs below we use the word `operand` to describe the "thing the operator manages", which might be:

 * A deployment or daemonset, like a cluster networking provider
-* An API exposed via a CRD and the operator updates other API objects, like a secret generator
+* An API exposed via a CRD and the operator upgrades other API objects, like a secret generator
 * Just some controller loop invariant that the operator manages, like "all certificate signing requests coming from valid machines are approved"

 An operand doesn't have to be code running on cluster - that might be the operator.
-When we say "is the operand available" that might mean "the new code is rolled out" or "all old API objects have been updated" or "we're able to sign certificate requests"
+When we say "is the operand available" that might mean "the new code is rolled out" or "all old API objects have been upgraded" or "we're able to sign certificate requests"

 Here are the guarantees components can get when they follow the rules we define:

 1. Cause an installation to fail because a component is not able to become available for use
 2. Cause an upgrade to hang because a component is not able to successfully reach the new upgrade
 3. Prevent a user from clicking the upgrade button because components have one or more preflight criteria that are not met (e.g. nodes are at version 4.0 so the control plane can't be upgraded to 4.2 and break N-1 compat)
-4. Ensure other components are upgraded *after* your component (guarantee "happens before" in upgrades, such as kube-apiserver being updated before kube-controller-manager)
+4. Ensure other components are upgraded *after* your component (guarantee "happens before" in upgrades, such as kube-apiserver being upgraded before kube-controller-manager)

 There are a set of guarantees components are expected to honor in return: